 If your cat sleeps on your bed, your bed comes feline territory.
 This means that you will never sleep alone again.

 In some respects, a cat considering your bed its territory is no bad thing.
 The Journal of the American Veterinary Medical Association explains how cats with separation anxiety often soil an owner’s bed.
 This is less likely if the cat considers the bed to be its own property.

+You may be happy for the cat to consider your bed its own.
+Why would you not want the cat to feel welcome?
 A key factor here is any partner that shares your bed.
 Once your bed is established as feline territory, there is no going back.
 If you share a bed with somebody that has a cat allergy, this could cause a problem.

 Always take all of the pros and cons into consideration before co-sleeping with a cat.
 You cannot change your mind or only allow the cat onto the bed on certain nights.
 Felines do not understand nuance.
 Your cat will sleep on the bed, or it will not.
 There is no middle ground.